ben-haim/KGraphicalExtension/README.md

 ##Compilation
 Compile using `mvn package`, place the jar file wherever.

+##Adding Features
+Feel free to add to the project.
+The system architecture is on the wiki page, though knowledge of how `.z.vs` works is preferable for changes to the core system.
+Other than that, widgets can be added to the ag.kge.display.controllers package by extending the abstract controller class.
+Queries to be sent back to the kdb+ server (from field changes, button presses, etc.) should be put on the outBound blocking queue, which should be added as part of the constructor.
+Add an extra switch case to the FormController class's `selectController` method.

 ##KGE Manual
 ###GUI Dictionary Attributes
 The following “attributes” in the GUI dictionary are read by the KGE: